+Figure 1 provides an overview of the age distribution of Thruway pavement surfaces.
+The average six-year old surface is supported by the original 60-plus year old concrete slabs and subgrade materials.
 The condition of the pavement below the surface is a major concern when deciding how best to repair, rehabilitate or reconstruct roads, as surface treating the asphalt on top of the concrete does not address underlying concerns including drainage, poor soils and broken concrete slabs.
 The condition of the original concrete slabs and the material underneath these slabs may, or may not, be in good condition.

-Pavement Distress Index (PDI)
+Lane Distress Index (LDI)

 Pavement Asset Management

 Pavement Asset Management focuses on prioritizing and deciding on the most cost effective and appropriate treatments for roadway segments necessary to keep condition levels within acceptable ranges.
 Roads rated Poor may show signs of surface deterioration including cracking, potholes or patches, or have poor ride quality.
 Additionally, for each section of the road, a maintenance and Capital Project history has been developed.
 Also accounted for are high traffic volume (congested) corridors, heavy truck loadings, and project coordination requirements.
 These factors are all considered in project selection and prioritization methods.

 Some sections of the road in Poor condition can be resurfaced using a 'mill and inlay' type of treatment.
 This treatment type restores the surface condition and ride quality by eliminating cracking, potholes and patches, providing many years of service at a relatively low cost.
 Mill and inlay treatments, however, may not be effective in other locations due to the underlying deteriorated 60-plusyear old roadway base and/or poor drainage.
 In such circumstances, deeper treatments, up to and including removal of the original concrete slabs followed by a complete reconstruction, may be necessary.